Ceelog/phpdoc-en/src/book/oci8.md

 Installing OCI8 on Windows
 --------------------------

+The OCI8 extension can be added to an existing PHP installation by using the DLLs from
+<a href="https://pecl.php.net/package/oci8" class="link external">» PECL</a>
+repository or the libraries in your PHP installation's *ext* directory.

 With Oracle 12*c* (or later) libraries, uncomment one of the `php.ini` lines *extension=php\_oci8\_12c.dll* or *extension=php\_oci8\_11g.dll*